General Funding Guidelines

 - The Sustainability Committee will determine which requests are to be funded and the dollar amount of each grant.

-Generally, funding will not be approved for activities that take place primarily off-campus and have little or no benefit to Southwestern University, such as tuition at other colleges or universities, external internships, or professional field experiences.
+S.A.F.E. funds will not typically be approved for activities that take place primarily off-campus and have little or no benefit to Southwestern University, such as tuition at other colleges or universities, external internships, or professional field experiences.
 Applications should explain the merits of their project (why it deserves funding) if it takes place off-campus.
 All proposals should have a measurable and direct impact on the Southwestern community.

 Budget Request Instructions